appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 #### Adding a Sub Organization

-Appcircle's Sub Organization feature allows you to create multiple sub-organizations from your organization, providing a way to manage different teams and projects separately.
+Appcircle's Sub-Organization feature allows you to create multiple sub-organizations from your organization, providing a way to manage different teams and projects separately.
 With this feature, each sub-organization is linked to the organization.

 :::info
 If you add a user to the sub-organization who already exists in the main organization, all the permissions assigned to that user in the main organization will automatically extend to the sub-organization as well.